 Understanding the Pennsylvania Appeal Hearing Process

 In almost every scenario, it will be necessary to first successfully appeal the underlying traffic or criminal citation.
 To succeed in an appeal of a license suspension, you must provide legal grounds to avoid suspension and that usually means reversing the outcome which led to the initial suspension.

-Once you have received notice from PennDOT that your license is scheduled to be suspended, you have 30 days from the date provided on the notice to file an appeal.
+Once you have been given notice from PennDOT that your license is scheduled to be suspended, you have 30 days from the date provided on the notice to file an appeal.
 This can be a hard and fast deadline.
-The effect of this filing will be to - in most cases - stay the suspension.
+The effect of this filing will be to – in most cases – stay the suspension.
 It is advisable, however, that you both contact an attorney to make sure you are eligible as there are exceptions and contact PennDOT in order to make sure they are in possession of your appeal and the suspension has in fact been stayed.
-If you drive while suspended, your legal problems will only further compound.
+If you Drive While Suspended, your legal problems will only further compound.

 The Criminal or Traffic Appeal

-Though you only have 30 days from the time of your conviction to file an appeal, in many circumstances this hurdle may be overcome after the fact and you will be able to proceed with an appeal.
+Though you only have 30 days from the time of your conviction to file an appeal, in many circumstances this hurdle may be overcome after the fact, and you will still be able to proceed with an appeal.

-If successful in your criminal or traffic appeal, you can be successful in your license appeal.
+If you are successful in your criminal or traffic appeal, you can also be successful in your license appeal.